What's New in Release 36

 The chart below shows the numbers of RNA genes annotated, broken down by biotype, across all 37 species (click image for a larger version).

 Ensembl Metazoa recieves funding from the Infravec2, to serve as a data delivery mechanism for that project.
 Infravec2 is an international and interdisciplinary research project on insect vectors of human and animal disease, including mosquitoes, sandflies and other flies.
-Infravec2 is funded by the Horizon 2020 Research Infrastructure Program (INFRAIA) of the European Union under grant agreement No 731060.
+This project has received funding from the European Unions Horizon 2020 research and innovation programme under grant agreement No 731060.